 - Advising Serco Group plc on a wide range of criminal and regulatory matters, since July 2013, leading to the fifth Deferred Prosecution Agreement.

-- Advising Laing O’Rourke (and two of its subsidiaries) on a number of criminal matters, including two separate corporate manslaughter investigations and Health and Safety Executive investigations into breaches of health and safety law.
-Representing the client through all stages of an inquest.
+- Advising LOR (and two of its subsidiaries) on a number of criminal matters and Health and Safety Executive investigations into breaches of health and safety law.

 Other key lawyers: